 "Never apply bleach, ammonia, shaving cream, chalk, flour, baking soda, cornstarch, firm pressure or use anything abrasive.
 Do not post photos of recently chalked or shaving-creamed headstones."

-Just as some other members here have, I claim complete copyright of any memorial I make and the information formatted therein and it is not to be moved word by word onto a different memorial number unless my memorial from which it was taken from it is still here AND I give my direct permission and credit given to my memorial number and that I researched it AND posted it here 1st; meaning ask me and if yes, give credit, Thanks.
+Just lke other members have, I do claim complete copyright of any memorial I make and the information formatted therein and it is not to be moved word by word onto a different memorial number unless my memorial from which it was taken from it is still here AND I give my direct permission and credit given to my memorial number and that I researched it AND posted it here 1st; meaning ask me and if yes, give credit, Thanks.